pantelisbart/Marketing-Mix-Modelling/README.md

 # Marketing-Mix-Modelling
-Marketing Mix Modelling based on simulated data
+Marketing Mix Modelling based on simulated data.

 In this example of MMM , we will predict sales in order to help a potential client to understand whether their Marketing campaign is actually beneficial for him or not.

+It is a simple example of multiple linear regression.

 The Data are simulated and contains the following variables: